You need to see DPS gear in action. Get a live demo with our engineers.

 These decisions help protect your equipment and provide reliable service to your customers.
 Today's customers are expecting ever shorter response times to incidents.
 Today's operations are requiring the command center to play a larger role in facility access and security.

-A center with dozens of command and control system console monitoring a dozen or so pieces of equipment that are already connected to some kind of communication backbone can be built for well under $20K.
-A center with dozens of command and control system consoles monitoring hundereds of equipment pieces in a new facility with some communication infrastructure improvements required can approach $1M or more.
-The easiest way to narrow in on how much you need to pay is to work with multiple companies to develop your plan.
+A center with dozens of command and control tools to monitor and manage hundreds of equipment pieces in a new data center with some communication infrastructure improvements required can approach $1M or more.
+The easiest way to narrow in on how much you need to pay is to work with multiple companies that offer NOC services to develop your plan.

-Companies that quickly offer 'customization' solutions often have a product that is simply too complex for a typical user to install and configure themselves.
-In some cases, you might even be encouraged to think in terms of having multiple-month on-site support or training with the purchase of these kind of command and control systems.
+Companies that quickly offer 'customization' solutions often have a product that is simply too complex for a typical NOC technician to install and configure themselves.
+In some cases, you might even be encouraged to think in terms of having multiple-month on-site support or training with the purchase of these kinds of command and control systems.